sharmap1/Train-Schedule/README.md

 ## History
 ```
-This marks the end of unit 7 where we have learned working with Client Side Storage: uses cookies, sessionStorage,
+This marks the end of unit 7 where we have learned working with Client Side Storage: uses cookies,
-and localStorage to save and reuse user data across a user’s session; Server Side Storage: saves user info to a
+sessionStorage,and localStorage to save and reuse user data across a user’s session; Server Side
-database that can be reused across multiple devices and sessions and Firebase to accomplish this.And also covered
+Storage: saves user info to a database that can be reused across multiple devices and sessions and
-working with Date objects in JavaScript using the Moment.js library.
+Firebase to accomplish this.And also covered working with Date objects in JavaScript using the
+Moment.js library.
 ```
 ## Credits
 ```